Compound (linguistics)

 In linguistics, a compound is a lexeme (less precisely, a word or sign) that consists of more than one stem.
 Compounding, composition or nominal composition is the process of word formation that creates compound lexemes.
 Compounding occurs when two or more words or signs are joined to make a longer word or sign.
 Consequently, a compound is a unit composed of more than one stem, forming words or signs.
 If the joining of the words or signs is orthographically represented with a hyphen, the result is a hyphenated compound (e.g., must-have, hunter-gatherer).
-If they are joined without an intervening space, it is a closed compound (e.g., footpath, blackbird).
-If they are joined with a space (e.g. school bus, high school, lowest common denominator), then the result – at least in English – may be an open compound.
+If they are joined without an intervening space, it is a closed compound or solid compound (e.g., footpath, blackbird).
+If they are joined with a space (e.g. school bus, cell phone, high school, lowest common denominator), then the result – at least in English – is an open compound.

 The meaning of the compound may be similar to or different from the meaning of its components in isolation.
 The component stems of a compound may be of the same part of speech—as in the case of the English word footpath, composed of the two nouns foot and path—or they may belong to different parts of speech, as in the case of the English word blackbird, composed of the adjective black and the noun bird.
 With very few exceptions, English compound words are stressed on their first component stem.

-As a member of the Germanic family of languages, English is unusual in that even simple compounds made since the 18th century tend to be written in separate parts.
-This would be an error in other Germanic languages such as Norwegian, Swedish, Danish, German, and Dutch.
-However, this is merely an orthographic convention: as in other Germanic languages, arbitrary noun phrases, for example "girl scout troop", "city council member", and "cellar door", can be made up on the spot and used as compound nouns in English too.

-For example, German Donaudampfschifffahrtsgesellschaftskapitän (Note: The word illustrates where compounds can be formed by combining multiple words together to create new, often complex, terms.